Hecke orbits and the Mordell-Lang conjecture in distinguished categories: -special subvarieties

 \begin{proof} We apply \ref{ax:5} to $W$, which is of course weakly optimal for itself in $Z$.
 It follows that there exist distinguished morphisms $\psi': Y' \to Z$ and $\phi': Y' \to X'$ as well as a point $x' \in X'(K)$ such that $\psi'$ has finite fibers and $W$ is an irreducible component of $\phi'(\psi'^{-1}(x'))$.
 We can then follow the proof of Lemma 6.6 in \cite{BD2}. \end{proof}

 \begin{rmk} For all results in this section where we assume that \ref{ax:5} holds, it is actually sufficient to assume that the conclusion of Lemma \ref{lem:finfibweaklyspecial} is satisfied, which of course is much weaker than \ref{ax:5} itself.
+For instance, in the distinguished category $\mathfrak{C}_{\mathrm{add}}$ whose objects are the powers of the additive group $\mathbb{G}_{a,K}$, \ref{ax:5} does not hold (see Section 9 of \cite{BD2}), but the conclusion of Lemma \ref{lem:finfibweaklyspecial} does.

 \end{rmk}

 \begin{lem} Suppose that $\Sigma$ is a $\Sigma$-orbit in a distinguished category that satisfies \ref{ax:5}.
 If $W$ is a subvariety of a distinguished variety $Z$ that is $\Sigma_Z$-point-special, then $W$ is also $\Sigma$-special. \end{lem}